-Ciara is a first year History student at Hertford.
+Ciara is a second-year History student at Hertford.
 She is particularly interested in colonial history and gender history.
 Fun fact: Ciara is from Manchester and is a huge Manchester United fan!

 Nic Nicolaou: Editor, Page and Screen

-Nic is a first year at Pembroke studying English Language and Literature.
+Nic is a second year at Pembroke studying English Language and Literature.
 He particularly likes literary modernism and the development of the English language (predictably).
 Fun fact: he has size 18 feet.

 Rebecca Smithson: Marketing and Promotion

-Rebecca manages the Oxford History Review marketing, including our Instagram, Facebook, and website.
-She studies French and Linguistics and is currently on her year abroad.
-Fun fact: she loves castles.
+Rebecca manages the Oxford History Review marketing, including our Instagram, Facebook, Twitter, LinkedIn and website.
+She studies French and Linguistics and is in her fourth year.
+Fun fact: she loves art and fashion history.

 Molly Archer-Zeff: Founder